Hembree (band): History

-They also appear on the soundtrack of Netflix's 13 Reasons Why: Season 3 with the song "Culture", and Outer Banks with the song "Continents".
+Hembree’s third album, Better Days, featured the single "Wonderful Life," which debuted on SiriusXM's Alt Nation, while the title track "Better Days" charted on college radio.

+Known for their energetic live shows, Hembree is a regular performer at the iconic desert venue Pappy & Harriet’s.
+They also frequently appear at Thundergong!, a Kansas City charity event benefiting Steps of Faith, hosted by Jason Sudeikis.

 Media appearances

 Hembree was named one of NPR's Slingshot 2018 Artists to Watch.

 Rolling Stone named Hembree as one of the thirty best artists at SXSW 2018.

 "Had It All" debuted on Zane Lowe's Beats 1 on January 19, 2017.
 Lowe described the song as "absolutely fantastic."

 "Holy Water" was featured in Apple's HomePod "Distortion" TV spot, which ran during Super Bowl LII, the 60th Annual Grammy Awards, and the 2018 Winter Olympics.

 "Continents" (single) was featured on Kitsuné America 5: The NBA Edition.